enigmashin3-png/APP/REPO_STATE.md

    ```bash
    node scripts/verify.mjs
    ```
-   You’ll get a ✅/❌ checklist of the key pieces we touched.
+   You’ll get a checklist of the key pieces we touched.
-2. If items are ❌, tell me which ones failed and I’ll generate a targeted patch that replaces the file(s) **idempotently**.
+2. If items are ❌, tell me which ones failed and I’ll generate a targeted, idempotent patch.

 ## CI
 The verifier also runs in CI (see workflow).
 A failing step means something is missing or drifted.